bridgecrew-perf6/deploy_ml_model-1/README.md

-# deploy_ml_model
+# Model Deploy
-Tutorial for deploy machine learn model as web service using Azure cloud
+## Tutorial for deploy machine learn model as web service using Azure cloud